-Lee played down the exchange Monday on ABC News Now’s “Popcorn with Peter Travers.”
-“They don’t want to make this stuff,” he said in reference to major motion picture studios, “which is why you come to Sundance.
+Lee talked about the brewing feud Monday on ABC News Now's "Popcorn with Peter Travers."
+"They don't want to make this stuff," he said in reference to major motion picture studios, "which is why you come to Sundance.
 I made the correct decision to not ever mess with the studio.
-I made it with my money the way I want to make it.”
+I made it with my money the way I want to make it."

 He also took a hit at "Red Tails" director George Lucas, whose film about the Tuskegee Airmen, the all black World War II fighter squad, scored $20 million over the weekend.

 "It's a shame, there are few and far between films that are made for people of color," he said.
 "It's better when George Lucas says it for 'Red Tails' but I've been saying it for years.
 I don't care who says it."